The Word Alive: Dark Matter, and departure of Holland and Shapiro (2015–2017)

-Violent Noise, Monomania and departure of Pizzuti and Horn (2018–present)
+Violent Noise and Monomania (2018–2020)

 On March 29, 2018, the band announced their fifth studio album, Violent Noise, to be released on May 4.
+On March 30, the band released the album's lead single "Red Clouds".
+On April 20, they released the album's second and final single "Why Am I Like This?".
 On May 8, the band confirmed during a Reddit AMA that Matt Horn would be their permanent drummer.
 The band also supported Blessthefall on their "Hard Feelings Tour" with Ded, Thousand Below and A War Within also joining up on the line-up.

 On September 26, Riot Games released the song "Rise" on which the band collaborated with electronic artists The Glitch Mob and Mako.
 The song was the official theme of the 2018 League of Legends World Championship.
-On October 24, Riot Games released an official remix of "Rise" featuring Bobby from the South Korean boy band iKON.
-In 2019, the band did a summer tour playing their debut album Deceiver, in celebration on the album's 10th anniversary.
-They co-headlined the tour with Miss May I, with Thousand Below and Afterlife as support.
+On October 24, Riot Games released an official remix of "Rise" featuring Bobby from the South Korean boy band iKon.
+In 2019, the band did a summer tour playing their debut album Deceiver, in celebration of the album's 10th anniversary, co-headlining the tour with Miss May I, with Thousand Below and After Life as support.

 On November 1, 2019, the band released the lead single of their upcoming album titled "Burning Your World Down".
 On January 10, 2020, the band released the second single and title track "Monomania" along with an accompanying music video.
-That same day, the band revealed the tracklist, album's official artwork and announced that their new upcoming sixth studio album Monomania is set for release on February 21, 2020.
+That same day, the band revealed the tracklist, album's official artwork and announced that their sixth studio album Monomania would be released on February 21, 2020.
 On January 24, the band released the third single of the album titled "No Way Out" and its corresponding music video.
 On February 7, two weeks before the album release, the band released the fourth single "Searching for Glory".
 On October 16, the band released their cover of Incubus' "Pardon Me" on streaming music services.